AdobeDocs/app-builder/src/pages/guides/packaging.md

 # Packaging for Developer Distribution

-To get your App Buikder app listed for [Adobe Developer Distribution](https://developer.adobe.com/developer-distribution/), you will need to package it.
+To get your App Builder app listed for [Adobe Developer Distribution](https://developer.adobe.com/developer-distribution/), you will need to package it.

 The `aio app pack` command will verify and bundle your app.
 In the root of your app folder, run this command: